To determine if an injured worker is entitled to receive workers' compensation benefits.

 6. Monitor, transfer or inactivate the claim

-Continue to keep in contact with the worker every two weeks and the employer every six weeks.
+Continue to keep in contact with the worker and employer every two weeks.
 Together, discuss the worker’s progress, evaluate their fitness for work, issue the appropriate benefits and arrange services as required.

 If a permanent clinical impairment is suspected, the worker will undergo a medical review with an independent medical examiner 24 months after the date of accident or most recent surgery.